-Weatherford's cybersecurity has been developed by the CIO and the information security team, in coordination with our Board and key members of our finance, assurance and legal teams.
-The information security team, which has years of experience selecting, deploying, and operating cybersecurity technologies and initiatives around the world, uses a risk-based approach in an effort to facilitate protection, detection and rapid response to threats.
+Weatherford's cybersecurity program has been developed by the CIO and the information security team with oversight from our Board of Directors and in coordination with key members of our finance, assurance and legal teams.
+The information security team is comprised of specialists with a mix of government and public-sector cybersecurity experience, combined, they have years of experience selecting, deploying and operating cybersecurity technologies and initiatives globally.
+Many of our professionals hold university degrees in cybersecurity, information technology, management of information systems and related fields, along with industry-recognized certifications such as CISSP, CASP+, CEH and other related certifications.
+The team leverages a riskbased approach in an effort to facilitate protection, detection and rapid response to threats.
 We seek to validate our approach through NIST Cyber Security Risk Assessments conducted by third parties and tested through penetration tests and tabletop exercises, as well as internal and external audits.